 I thought they cared about unreasonable search and seizure.

-Maybe if uh maybe if the the government was spying illegally on a pot dealer, you know, maybe they wouldn't be so upset.
+I guess maybe if it was a pot raid, maybe if the government was spying illegally on a pot dealer, maybe they wouldn't be so upset.

-They're not they're not civil libertarians.
+They're not civil libertarians.

-And by the way, we saw the other night, they don't really particularly like the fact that Donald Trump is successful either.
+And by the way, we saw the other night, they don't really particularly like the fact that Donald Trump is successful either, because it makes all their policies look awful.

 Let's get to our busy phones.